nanostores/persistent/README.md

 ### Server-Side Rendering

-The stores has built-in SSR support.
-On the server they will use empty objects instead of `localStorage`.
+The store has built-in SSR support.
+On the server, they will use empty objects instead of `localStorage`.

 You can manually initialize stores with specific data: